shekhovt/RANSAC-Scoring/README.md

 # Score Learning for Homography Estimation

-This project implements learned scoring functions for robust homography estimation using RANSAC-based methods.
+This project implements experiemnts of A. Shekhovtosv "RANSAC Scoring Functions: Analysis and Reality Check" [link and bib to be added].

 ## Overview